KaiLamNYC/injury-report/README.md

 # Injury Report Database

+**WORKING PERFECT IN DEVELOPMENT, IF ANY ISSUES ON DEPLOYMENT JUST KEEP REFRESHING IT WILL LOAD**

 ## Overview

 The Injury Report Database is a comprehensive solution designed to streamline the process of creating and updating injury reports.
 With its intuitive interface, users can easily pinpoint injury locations using an auto-detection body map.
 Additionally, the platform offers an analytics dashboard, providing insights and overviews of the injury data collected.